It’s no great mystery why thought leadership should be so enticing for asset managers.

 What is thought leadership?

-If we accept that influencing or challenging thought is the central tenet of “real” thought leadership, it becomes easier to distinguish it from other types of marketing content.
+If we accept that provoking or challenging thought is the central tenet of “real” thought leadership, it becomes easier to distinguish it from other types of marketing content.

 But is the distinction important?

-So, if our basic definition of thought leadership is “content that challenges received wisdom, thereby provoking or leading thought”, we can work around some rules that make this more likely.
+So, if our basic definition of thought leadership is “thought-provoking and original commentary” that embraces “original thought”, we can outline some guidelines for achieving this:

 Thought leadership shouldn’t: